-Indoor air quality is receiving a renewed interest as many offices and other organisations are reopening their doors post-lockdown.
-With ventilation and other criteria playing a key role in making a building Covid secure, facilities managers are seeking new ways to keep their buildings healthy to protect their employees’ health.
+Indoor air quality is gaining renewed interest as many offices and organizations plan to bring employees back to the workplace.
+With ventilation and other factors playing a crucial role in creating a healthy and safe environment, facilities managers are exploring new methods to maintain the well-being of their buildings and protect employees’ health.

 There are plenty of other reasons for organisations to focus on their indoor environment quality, too.
 Mould, dust mites and bacteria love damp, humid environments, and these can cause respiratory problems for inhabitants.
 They can also cause problems for the health of your building.